microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 ## Introduction

-**Goal** is to complete all pre-requisites needed to finish all challenges.
+**Goal** is to complete all pre-requisites required to finish all challenges.

 ## Description